Gig Economy Statistics: The New Normal in the Workplace

 There are numerous surveys examining the top motives for choosing freelance work.
 The percentages vary, but the main reasons for becoming an independent worker are very similar.

-Gig Economy Statistics from 2018 show that only 28% of independent workers belong to Generation X (people aged 39 to 54).
+Only 28% of independent workers belong to Generation X (people aged 40 to 55).

 The average annual income of full-time employees is $62,500, while for independent workers it’s only $36,500.